shammy8/fresh/README.md

 For later:

+- [ ] Allow to add user by using id in manage users?
 - [ ] Set initial home on app load.
 - [ ] Add barcode scanner to quickly add items??
 - [ ] Renaming of storages under all items??